Creating and configuring the Zowe instance directory

 Note: Unlike the ports needed by the Zowe runtime for its Zowe Application Framework and z/OS Services which must be unused, the terminal ports are expected to be in use.

-ZOWE_ZLUX_SSH_PORT: The Zowe desktop contains an application VT Terminal which opens a terminal session to z/OS UNIX System Services (USS) inside the Zowe desktop web page.
+ZOWE_ZLUX_SSH_PORT: The Zowe desktop contains an application VT Terminal which opens a terminal to z/OS inside the Zowe desktop web page.
 This port is the number used by the z/OS SSH service and defaults to 22.
 The USS command

 netstat -b | grep SSHD1can be used to display the SSH port used on a z/OS system.

-ZOWE_ZLUX_TELNET_PORT: The Zowe desktop contains an application 3270 Terminal which opens a 3270 terminal emulator inside the Zowe desktop web page.
-This port is the number used by the TN3270E server and defaults to 23.
+ZOWE_ZLUX_TELNET_PORT: The Zowe desktop contains an application 3270 Terminal which opens a 3270 emulator inside the Zowe desktop web page.
+This port is the number used by the z/OS telnet service and defaults to 23.
 The USS command

-ZOWE_ZLUX_SECURITY_TYPE: The 3270 Terminal application needs to know whether the TN3270E server is using
+ZOWE_ZLUX_SECURITY_TYPE: The 3270 Terminal application needs to know whether the telnet service is using

 telnetfor security.
 The default value is blank for

 ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES: Full USS path to the directory that contains static API Mediation Layer .yml definition files.
 For more information, see Onboard a REST API without code changes required.
 Multiple paths should be semicolon separated.
 This value allows a Zowe instance to be configured so that the API Mediation Layer can be extended by third party REST API and web UI servers.